nasa/icarous/README.md

 ![](logo/ICAROUS.jpeg "")

-Integrated Configurable Algorithms for Reliable Operations of Unmanned Systems
+Independent Configurable Architecture for Reliable Operations of Unmanned Systems (ICAROUS)
 ========

-ICAROUS (Integrated Configurable Algorithms for Reliable Operations of Unmanned Systems) is a software architecture that enables the robust integration of mission specific software modules and highly assured core software modules for building safety-centric autonomous unmanned aircraft
+ICAROUS (Independent Configurable Architecture for Reliable Operations of Unmanned Systems) is a software architecture that enables the robust integration of mission specific software modules and highly assured core software modules for building safety-centric autonomous unmanned aircraft